-It’s kind of like eating dry crackers, while staring at a big piece of double choc, gooey mud cake with ice cream and caramel sauce.
+Like eating dry crackers while staring at a big piece of double choc, gooey mud cake with ice cream and caramel sauce.
 You know you shouldn’t, it’s sooo not in the diet, but dang, it looks very tempting.
 And your friend there is gleefully stuffing her face while spitting out “Go on, you know you want to.
 Try some.”

 I’ll do extra exercise tomorrow, it’ll be alright.

 And that’s exactly what budgeting is like for many of us.
 We know we should stick to some sort of budget, but there’s temptation to spend everywhere, and easy credit is like your wicked friend, spurning you on to buy.